Christiansborg Palace

 The Second Fire

 The second Christiansborg Palace burns to the ground.
-Christiansborg Palace Chapel survives the fire and remains the royal family’s primary church.
-Some furniture, paintings, and artifacts are salvaged and reused in the current palace.
+Christiansborg Palace Chapel survives the fire and remains the Royal Family’s primary church.
+Some furniture, paintings and artefacts are salvaged and reused in the current palace.

 The Second Fire